saagie/api-saagie/README.md

 We're using the [Python Semantic Release library](https://python-semantic-release.readthedocs.io/en/latest/) to manage our versioning.

-In order to work properly, you need to follow the [Angular commit style](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits) when squashing the commits during the merge of the PR to master.
+In order to work properly, you need to follow the  [Emoji Parser commit style](https://python-semantic-release.readthedocs.io/en/latest/configuration.html#major-emoji) when squashing the commits during the merge of the PR to master.
-- Messages with a `fix` or `perf` commit type will make the release process to bump the patch version
+- Messages with :ambulance:, :lock:, :bug:, :zap:, :goal_net:, :alien:, :wheelchair:, :speech_balloon:, :mag:, :apple:, :penguin:, :checkered_flag:, :robot:, :green_apple: emojis in the commit type will make the release process to bump the patch version
-- Messages with a `feat` commit type will make the release process to bump the minor version
+- Messages with :sparkles:, :children_crossing:, :lipstick:, :iphone:, :egg:, :chart_with_upwards_trend: emojis in the commit type will make the release process to bump the minor version
-- Messages including a  `BREAKING CHANGE` message in the commit body will make the release process to bump the major version
+- Messages including a :boom: emoji in the commit will make the release process to bump the major version